asayers/tailsrv/README.md

 When a file changes or a connection becomes writable, tailsrv `sendfile()`s the new data.

+Compared to a simple TCP connection between your producer and consumer, a tailsrv instance in the middle can be used to provide:

+* **fan-in**:  many producers, safely interleaved.
+* **fan-out**:  many consumers, without putting extra stress on the producer.
+* **replay**:  go back in time though a socket's history.

 For a quick-start, see the [example usage](#example).